ElgarL/GroupManager/CONFIG.md

     # true will cause GroupManager to attempt name matching by default.
     validate_toggle: true
     # ************************************************************************************************************************************************************
-    # *** NOTE: Having this feature enabled can allow improper use of Command Blocks which may lead to undesireable permission changes.
+    # *** NOTE: Having this feature enabled can allow improper use of command blocks which may lead to undesireable permission changes.
 You have been warned! ***
     # ************************************************************************************************************************************************************
     allow_commandblocks: false